 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of E minor are:
+The seven diatonic chords in the E minor key are:

 i.
 E – G – B (E minor chord)

 iiº.
 F♯ – A – C (F Sharp diminished chord)

 III.
 G – B – D (G major chord)